GoogleCloudPlatform/apigee-samples/README.md

 Please add the sample as a root level directory in the repository

 ### Contributing to existing samples
-Check for the section titled **'Contributing'** in the README specfic for that sample for details.
+Check for the section titled **'Contributing'** in the README specific for that sample for details.